cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 --- abstract

-[^abs1-]

-[^abs1-]:
-    At the time of writing,
-    the Concise Data Definition Language (CDDL) is defined by RFC 8610 and RFC 9165.
+The Concise Data Definition Language (CDDL), as defined in RFC 8610 and RFC 9165, provides an easy and unambiguous way to express structures for protocol messages and data formats that are represented in CBOR or JSON.
-    The latter has used the extension point provided in RFC 8610, the _control operator_.

-    As CDDL is being used in larger projects, the need for corrections and additional features has become known that cannot be easily mapped into this single extension point.
-    Hence, there is a need for evolution of the base CDDL specification itself.

-    The present document updates errata and makes other small fixes for the ABNF grammar defined for CDDL in RFC 8610.
+The present document updates RFC 8610 by addressing errata and making other small fixes for the ABNF grammar defined for CDDL there.

-[^status]

-[^status]: Previous versions of the changes in this document were part
-    of draft-bormann-cbor-cddl-2-draft and previously
-    draft-bormann-cbor-cddl-freezer.
-    This submission extracts out those grammar changes that are ready for publication.

 --- middle

 # Introduction

-[^abs1-]

-[^status]

-[^seealso]

-[^seealso]: Proposals for grammar and other changes that need more
-    work can be found in {{-cddl-2-draft}}.
-Proposals for other additions to the CDDL specification base are in {{-freezer}}.

-Note that the existing extension point "control operator" ({{Section 3.8 of -cddl}}) can be exercised for new features in parallel to the work described here; one set of such proposals is in {{-more-control}}.

-The present document, in conjunction with {{-cddl}} as well as
-{{-control1}} and {{-more-control}}, is intended to be the specification base of what has colloquially been called CDDL 1.1.
-Additional documents describe further work on CDDL.
+The Concise Data Definition Language (CDDL), as defined in
+{{-cddl}} and {{-control1}},
+provides an easy and unambiguous way to express structures for protocol messages and data formats that are represented in CBOR or JSON.

+The present document updates {{-cddl}} by addressing errata and making other small fixes for the ABNF grammar defined for CDDL there.

 ## Conventions and Definitions